Unemployment relief test for Evers, Republican lawmakers

 "We're just waiting to see what the national government does, what the state government does," he said.
 "We're trying to stay positive in a very difficult time."

-As of Thursday, there were 155 positive cases of coronavirus across Wisconsin.
+As of Friday, there were 206 positive cases of coronavirus across Wisconsin and three deaths.
 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover.

 Trying to slow the spread of the virus led Evers to order all bars and restaurants statewide to close and to limit gatherings to no more than 10 people at a time.
 He's also putting together proposals for the Legislature to take up, including the unemployment waiting time waiver.